 I started programming at 12 and have been fortunate to carve out a successful career in something I love to do.
-People find it strange when I talk with passion about IDEs, fonts, colour schemes, mice and keyboards.
+People find it strange when I talk with passion about IDEs, fonts, color schemes, mice and keyboards.

 To me it seems perfectly natural when you consider a writer has strong preference and passion for pens and notebooks and photographers spend a small fortune on specific lenses and cameras to get the shot they want.

-For years I was happy with my Apple Pro keyboard and then one day found myself messing around with my Amiga A600 and realised my typing was faster and more accurate on the Amiga than on the PC.
+For years I was happy with my Apple Pro keyboard and then one day found myself messing around with my Amiga A600 and realized my typing was faster and more accurate on the Amiga than on the PC.

 Some prefer “ergonomic” split-keyboards, others are impressed by back lighting, LCD screens or even an OLED display in every key.
 Most reviews skip over the most important aspect – what it is like to type on.

 IBM Model M

 Whilst the keyboard uses a membrane each key has its own spring that buckles as the key is pressed.
 This gives a satisfying tactile click that saw typing speed further accelerate than on the Amiga.
 Each key comprises of two plastic parts, the main body and the outer shell or key-cap.
 This means you can easily re-arrange the keys or put on specialist caps.

 The Model M is a joy to type on but isn’t without fault.
 I can live without the Windows keys but the keyboard sports a huge surround taking up masses of desk space, is incredibly heavy and sounds like a machine gun when you get going with it.

 Apple produced a legendary keyboard too, the Apple Extended Keyboard but this has some immediate drawbacks in that it uses the Apple Desktop Bus, so would need an adapter, and is also tricky to get hold of.